jszkrybalo/portfolio/Final_project.md

 Finally, data about the economics of non-profit theatre companies comes from TCG's annual Theatre Facts report.
 All reports from 2000 to 2018 are available to download from <http://www.tcg.org/Default.aspx?TabID=1576>

 ### Methods
 I will be using Shorthand to create my final project.
 From a cursory exploration, it seems user-friendly enough for me to use to create a successful project that will be engaging, interactive, and informative.
+Especially since I'm using a lot of relatively simple chart types that may not immediately engage my audience, I want to make the entire presentation as interactive as possible.
+I am nervous about learning a new tool, but I'm confident in my storytelling skills.